There are many powerful catalysts in the market: WEC Energy Group Inc. (WEC) can be one of them - The Dwinnex

 Revenue Estimates

-5 analysts predict $2.85B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 5 analysts.
 It ranges from a high estimate of $3.14B to a low estimate of $2.43B.
 As of the current estimate, WEC Energy Group Inc.’s year-ago sales were $2.91B, an estimated decrease of -1.90% from the year-ago figure.
 For the next quarter, 5 analysts are estimating revenue of $2.03B, a decrease of -4.40% less than the figure of -$1.90% in the same quarter last year.
 There is a high estimate of $2.32B for the next quarter, whereas the lowest estimate is $1.57B.